-As of April 2, 2006, the Company had \$158 million of uncommitted short-term bank credit lines, of which approximately \$43 million was in use.
+As of July 2, 2006, the Company had \$172 million of uncommitted short-term bank credit lines, of which approximately \$62 million was in use.

-We have \$50 million in Guaranteed Senior Notes due on July 24, 2006, which we expect to refinance, in whole or in part, through a combination of bank loans and/or private placements.
+The Company has \$50 million in Guaranteed Senior Notes due on July 24, 2006, which we will refinance through our uncommitted short-term bank credit lines.
 Such amount is included in current maturities of long-term debt.